Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on Tycho's SNR: Discussion

+A number of delayed detonation models, both 1D \citep{Iwamoto+1999ApJS} and multi-D \citep{Maeda+2010ApJ,Seitenzahl+2013MNRAS}, do exhibit non-negligible abundance of IGEs in intermediate ejecta layers.
+As demonstrated by the DDT16/DDT24 models considered here, even a modest presence of IGEs in these layers is sufficient to reduce the scale separation between IME- and IGE-dominated substructures, yielding $l_0^{\mathrm{Si}}/l_0^{\mathrm{Fe}} \approx 1$.
+Whether such degree of radial IGE mixing is a robust generic outcome across all full near-$\mathrm{M_{ch}}$ WD explosion models, or whether a subset of models can achieve significantly stronger confinement of IGEs to the innermost ejecta (more akin to the sub-$\mathrm{M_{ch}}$ double detonation models), remains an open question.
+Addressing this will require systematic exploration of the ignition geometry and deflagration-to-detonation transition conditions in delayd detonation models.

-Nevertheless, the models used in this work use spherically averaged density and abundance profiles of 3D SN models as their initial conditions.
-It could be the case that some multidimensional near-$\mathrm{M_{ch}}$ SN models achieve a much higher degree of ejecta stratification in some spatial directions compared to others.
-For example, the DDT models in \cite{Seitenzahl+2013MNRAS} with few central ignition points ($<10$) exhibit marked asymmetries in element distributions (see their Figs. 2-4).
+It is also important to note that the models used in this work use spherically averaged density and abundance profiles of 3D SN models as their initial conditions.
+It could be the case that some multi-D near-$\mathrm{M_{ch}}$ SN models achieve a much higher degree of ejecta stratification in some spatial directions compared to others.
+For example, the DDT models in \cite{Seitenzahl+2013MNRAS} with 3-5 central ignition points exhibit marked asymmetries in element distributions (see their Figs. 2-4).
 It is possible (but unlikely since SNRs are optically thin) that Tycho's SNR resulted from such an explosion and has high abundance stratification on its observed side.
 Detailed modeling of SNRs starting from 3D Type-Ia SN models are required to conclusively address this question.